WireGuard/wireguard-rs/README.md

 This implementation is currently _work in progress_ and is notable to work in the intended behavior.

 ## Development workflow
-Actually the main repository is located at [git.zx2c4.com/wireguard-rs](https://git.zx2c4.com/wireguard-rs) whereas the main repository maintainer is [Sascha Grunert](https://github.com/saschagrunert).
-This also means that the usage of the GitHub issue and pull request mechanisms **are possible to use** whereas the contribution results are mirrored back to the original repository.
+The main repository is located at [git.zx2c4.com/wireguard-rs](https://git.zx2c4.com/wireguard-rs), and any Github mirrors are simply mirrors.
+However, Github pull requests are accepted.
+This repository is primarily maintained by Guanhao Yin, with some initial bootstrapping from Sascha Grunert.